talon-one/talon_go/docs/AccountAnalytics.md

 `func (o *AccountAnalytics) SetLoyaltyPrograms(v int32)`

 SetLoyaltyPrograms gets a reference to the given int32 and assigns it to the LoyaltyPrograms field.

+### GetLiveLoyaltyPrograms

+`func (o *AccountAnalytics) GetLiveLoyaltyPrograms() int32`

+GetLiveLoyaltyPrograms returns the LiveLoyaltyPrograms field if non-nil, zero value otherwise.

+### GetLiveLoyaltyProgramsOk

+`func (o *AccountAnalytics) GetLiveLoyaltyProgramsOk() (int32, bool)`

+GetLiveLoyaltyProgramsOk returns a tuple with the LiveLoyaltyPrograms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasLiveLoyaltyPrograms

+`func (o *AccountAnalytics) HasLiveLoyaltyPrograms() bool`

+HasLiveLoyaltyPrograms returns a boolean if a field has been set.

+### SetLiveLoyaltyPrograms

+`func (o *AccountAnalytics) SetLiveLoyaltyPrograms(v int32)`

+SetLiveLoyaltyPrograms gets a reference to the given int32 and assigns it to the LiveLoyaltyPrograms field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)